 The London Eye

-This is one of the places to see in London that’s near impossible to be missed.
+One of the places to see in that’s near impossible to be missed on any decent London itinerary.
 One giant Ferris wheel that gives riders an elevated view of London’s skyline.
 Situated on the south bank of the Thames, it stands over 440 feet high at its apex.
 This made it the world’s tallest Ferris wheel when it opened in 2000, a title it held for six years until Star of Nanchang (Nanchang, China) claimed it in 2006.
 Thanks to the views it allows of some of London’s most iconic structures, it is the most visited tourist attraction in the United Kingdom, with 3.75 million paying customers in 2013.
 The wheel holds 32 separate capsules capable of offering 360 degree views and with a capacity of 25 people each.
 With a speed of just shy of 1 km/h, it takes 30 minutes for each capsule to do a complete revolution, granting plenty of time for photographs.

 St Paul’s Cathedral